 Hidden Gems of Banyuwangi: Beyond the Tourist Trail

-1. Red Island Beach (Pulau Merah)
+1. Red Island Sunset (Pulau Merah)

 Location: 30 km south of Banyuwangi city